Corina Freire: Career

 Freire maintained a lesbian relationship with the sculptor Ana de Gonta Colaço.
 This had a negative effect on Colaço's output as she produced nothing while she was with Freire.
 While they were together in Paris, the pair travelled to London in March 1934 as Freire had been hired to give a recital at the Portuguese Embassy.
 The recital was attended by Winston Churchill and the then Prince of Wales, later Edward VIII and Duke of Windsor.

 Back in Portugal in June 1936, after she and Colaço had experienced financial problems in Paris, Freire had trouble in achieving the same success as before.
-For a time she concentrated on acting, rather than variety performances.
+For a time, she concentrated on acting, rather than variety performances.
 She had a short working visit to Tangier, joined by Colaço, and later went to Brazil for six months to give solo performances.
-Returning to Portugal she toured the country, but again had difficulty in attracting audiences.
-After 1940 she concentrated on giving singing lessons, although she did return to Brazil in 1947 to act on radio and television.
+Returning to Portugal, she toured the country, but again had difficulty in attracting audiences.
+After 1940, she concentrated on giving singing lessons, although she did return to Brazil in 1947 to act on radio and television.
 Her singing students included a relative, António Calvário, Marco Paulo and Tonicha, who all became popular Portuguese singers.
 Freire also composed popular marches.

-Corina Freire died in Lisbon in the mid-1970s, the exact date being unknown.
+Corina Freire died in Lisbon on 5 October 1986.
 Her name is given to a street in Faro in the Algarve.